rookcloud/mysql-5.5/README.md

 Configuration
 -------------

-A basic my.cnf file is located in /mount/config/
+The my.cnf file is located in /mount/config/